How to use a spreadsheet lookup in transition

 4. The branching

-Under step two, add a new step.
+Under the automated step, add a new Message step.

 We will start by creating the response the chatbot should answer when the user picks an item that is worth less than 100.

-Write your copy (e.g. Sure, you can purchase a {{custom.get.item}} right here
+Write your copy (e.g. Sure, you can purchase a {{custom.get.item}} right here).

 Click Save.